Where are you located?

 Link to our location in google maps

-What type of waste polystyrene (No. 6) do you take?
+What type of post-consumer polystyrene (No. 6) do you take?

 We do NOT take starch peanuts, PE, or PP foam.